Rena Dourou: Mandra Flood court case

+Other controversies

 Dourou was heavily criticised for her decision to scrap four tenders for waste management plants.
-It was estimated that her decision lost 200 million euros of funding with ecological implications and a lack of capacity in the Attica waste management system.
+It was estimated that her decision lost 200 million euros of funding, with ecological implications and a lack of capacity in the Attica waste management system.
 Deputy Development Minister Notis Mitarakis called on Dourou to "realize the difference between governing and protesting."
 He also argued that the Attica governor could not cancel the tenders on her own.

 Dourou is in favour of the separation of church and state and took a non-religious oath when she was sworn in as governor, eliciting criticism from conservative and right-wing milieus.